-Music technology is a growing academic field and one in which Transylvania is taking a leadership role with the development of this major.
+Music technology is a growing academic field and one in which Transylvania University in Lexington, Kentucky, is taking a leadership role with the development of the music technology major.
 There is an increasing demand in the world of academic and professional music for liberally educated people who are fine musicians and understand the art, language and science of digital music making.
 We are one of the few liberal arts colleges in the country to offer a bachelor of arts degree in music technology and have a full-time professor who is a specialist in this area.

 Music technology majors are encouraged to be creative.
 They learn to become experts at producing with modern music technology, but they also become innovative developers of technology.
 The creative and critical thinking skills students learn at Transylvania prepare them for a career in music, technical work and many other paths they might wish to pursue.Timothy Polashek, coordinator of music technology studies